 A colorfully historic city that’s home to the best chocolate shop around?
 We're in.

 Lviv is a city proud of its history, home to some of our favorite sites to see in Ukraine ... and our favorite place to get dessert.
-If you’ll be volunteering in Ukraine, it’s a favorite travel destination that shouldn’t be missed, especially since you can have quite the adventure in just a weekend.
+It’s a favorite travel destination for our volunteers in Ukraine that shouldn’t be missed, especially since you can have quite the adventure in just a weekend.

 To make your trip even easier, we’ve outlined the info you need to know, plus we have crammed this guide full of tips to help make your Lviv vacation a total success.

 - Restaurants To Try